abourget/getting-started-with-golang/Getting_Started_For_MAC_OS_X.md

 Open a NEW terminal (with new env vars), paste this in to install those sweet tools:

+    # if in zsh, do also: export PATH=/usr/local/go/bin:$PATH
     export GOPATH=$HOME/go
     go get -u github.com/nsf/gocode/...
     go get -u github.com/abourget/godef/...